 Separation and Legal Separation in N.C.

-A legal separation order may be sought in a difficult divorce if a spouse refuses to cooperate.
+A divorce legally and formally ends a marriage, whereas, a legal separation order may be sought if a divorce becomes difficult and the spouse refuses to cooperate.
 For example, if one spouse refuses to agree to move out, the other spouse may petition the court for a legal separation, known as a divorce from bed and board.
 This is a court-ordered legal separation and is a step toward divorce.
 A couple is not deemed to be legally separated under North Carolina law unless one of the spouses obtains a “divorce from bed and board.”

 Even if you are legally separated from your spouse, you are not yet free to remarry.
 However, a legal separation can entitle you to receive many of the same benefits as an absolute divorce, including alimony, asset division, child custody, child support and attorney’s fees.